quantdrent/Rien-Prescript-Beeper/README.md

 **3D Printing (Case):**
 - **For the Alternative Build (ESP32-C3 Supermini):** Use `models/Case.3mf` or `models/Case.stl`
-- *(Tinkercad remix link available in `models/tinkercadlink.txt`.
-I recommend using `.3mf` files.
-Best results were on a BambuLab A1 with 0.4 nozzle and SUNLU PLA+ 2.0)*
+- Best results were on a BambuLab A1 with 0.4 nozzle and SUNLU PLA+ 2.0)*

 **Wiring Table:**
 | ESP32-C3 SuperMini Pin | Component / Peripheral Pin |